-- Download the program guide (includes course list)
+- Download the program guide (includes course list and application requirements)

 - Review the Ed.D.
 Student Handbook

 - Contact the Ed.D. director, Dr. Tanja Sargent

 The Ed.D. concentration in Design of Learning Environments (DLE) prepares scholarly practitioners who utilize the science of instructional design to ensure that all students have access to and benefit from effective learning environments.
 Educators who want to be leaders and change agents in their professional context are encouraged to apply.
 DLE students come from various backgrounds and may include classroom teachers, school and district administrators, higher education professionals, educational software developers, human resource professionals, and educators in informal and out-of-school learning settings such as museums, libraries, science centers, and zoos.
 The program will challenge students to enhance their capacity to understand the critical features of their learning environment and to lead improvement efforts utilizing design-based research methods.
 It enables leaders to design and redesign high-quality programs that align with the mission of their school or organization and emphasizes the connection between theory, research, and practical application in real-world settings.